JMPerez/jmperez.github.com/_posts/2016-07-16-data-fetching-universal-apps.md

 - [isomorphic-request 1.0.0](https://registry.npmjs.org/isomorphic-request): 240kB
 - [node-fetch 1.5.3](https://github.com/bitinn/node-fetch): 489kB

-Note that these packages might not be equivalent in terms of features, and I haven't tried most of them myself.
-In some cases it might be worth it creating your custom request library that only supports the needed functionality to access the endpoints you are using.
+Note that these packages might not have the same features, and I haven’t tried most of them myself.
+In some cases it might be worth creating your custom request library accesses the endpoints you are using.
 But all in all these libraries should generate code that wraps `XMLHttpRequest` and its response.

 Notice the big difference in size between them, all the way from 4kB to 489kB.
 How can that be?
 For that we need to understand what is going on when our code is bundled.

 ### Bundling of Node's APIs

-Something I learnt while creating those bundles is that it is very useful to double check the generated code.
-If the bundler sees that the code is using some feature only available in Node, it will include the JS code for it in the bundle.
+Something I learnt while creating those bundles is that it is very useful to double check the generated code. **If the required code includes some feature only available in Node, the bundler will add the JS code for it in the output bundle.**

 An example is `Buffer`, which [I was using in a wrapper for the Spotify Web API](https://github.com/thelinmichael/spotify-web-api-node/blob/cf9b5834b828b38b659afd82fb85ae742d5ea0eb/src/spotify-web-api.js#L1241).
 Since `Buffer` is not supported in the browser environment, which accounts to 44kB of JS (minified).